sobolevn/git-secret/_posts/2019-09-18-git-secret-add.md

 ## DESCRIPTION
-`git-secret-add` adds a filepath(s) into `.gitsecret/paths/mapping.cfg`.
+`git-secret-add` adds a filepath(s) into `.gitsecret/paths/mapping.cfg`
+and ensures the filepath is mentioned .gitignore.

-When adding files to encrypt, ensure that they are ignored by `git` by mentioning them in .gitignore, since they must be secure and not be committed into the remote repository unencrypted.
+When adding files to encrypt, `git-secret-add` (as of 0.3.0) will ensure that they are ignored by `git` by mentioning them in .gitignore, since they must be secure and not be committed into the remote repository unencrypted.

 If there's no users in the `git-secret`'s keyring, when adding a file, an exception will be raised.